 Many religious denominations and individual churches are actively hostile to and condemning of LGBTQ people, ignore them, and/or claim to treat everyone the same regardless of sexual orientation and gender identity/expression, refusing to acknowledge that LGBTQ people face additional issues in society and around matters of faith and religion.
-Because of this, many people who are marginalized on the basis of sexual orientation and/or gender identity people will assume that you and your congregation don’t want them unless you clearly invite them in.
+Because of this, many people who are marginalized due to sexual orientation and/or gender identity will assume that you and your congregation don’t want them unless you clearly invite them in.

 To feel welcome in your congregation, members of oppressed groups need to know that the congregation is aware of their issues and that they are welcome as their full selves.
 Little things are often the most important.
 What will really make people feel welcome, and what will make them want to return, is inclusion in all aspects of congregational life.
 You can make it clear that they are welcome without their having to ask.